 A: Ultimately, a captain has a couple roles to fulfil.
-Firstly, you are always ensuring that everybody and their environment is safe, whether that be the guests, or the staff.
-Ensuring we are anchored in the right area, and accounting for environmental factors.
+Firstly, you are always ensuring that everybody and their environment is safe, whether that be the guests or the staff.
+I need to ensure that we are anchored in the right area, and account for environmental factors.
 If we’re in the port, we have to ensure the lines are secure.
 Beyond those tasks, it includes managing the crew.
 For instance, checking if the chef needs more provisioning, or who can and can’t go on provision.
 Invariably sometimes it will descend into me having to run out and fulfil tasks, because the show must go on.
-I can’t sit in the bridge and say I’m too important for that.
+I can’t sit in the bridge and say I’m too important.

 Most people think the captain just manoeuvres the yacht, but as you’ve been saying, you do a lot more than that right?

 A: I also do a lot of correspondence work via phone calls and emails.
 Even when I don’t have guests aboard I still have work to do.
 I’m the first and only point of contact with the boss.
 I would say that the running and management of the yacht falls under my responsibility.

 How much interaction do you have with guests when they’re aboard?